 Performing arts are forms of creativity performed in front of an audience; they can be live spontaneous, recorded, or scripted, and traditionally include singing, dancing, acting, and other visual arts.
 Performing arts can positively impact the emotional development, promote social skills and provide psychological, as well as physical, benefits to the participants.

-This paper investigates the ways in which organized performing arts activities benefit children and promote phycological wellness, by identifying positive outcomes and reviewing an independent research study, conducted at Hanna Sacks Beit Yaakov High School, in which 100 students were asked to complete a questioner on their experience with the high school’s annual musical production.
+This paper investigates the ways in which organized performing arts activities benefit children and promote phycological wellness, by identifying positive and reviewing an independent research study, conducted at Hanna Sacks Beit Yaakov High School, in which 100 students were asked to complete a questioner on their experience with the high school’s annual musical production.

 Participating in organized performing arts activities can be incredibly beneficial for a child's social and emotional development; helping them boost their self-esteem, create feelings of belonging, develop new relationships, and improve their social and communication skills.